Trojan-Horse69/magic_chef/README.md

 ![grocery_assistant](https://github.com/Trojan-Horse69/magic_chef/assets/134110603/7d975a64-dc75-44bd-b2d0-062e4402e7f7)

-Streamlit is used for the web app interface
+Streamlit is used for the chatbot interface